-7) Help for Ukraine – Another non-local Facebook group where you can find out even more ways to help.
-Kindly, read the pinned thread before posting and inform yourself about how you can best contribute.
+7) Help for Ukraine – A non-local Facebook group where you can find more ways to help.
+Kindly read the pinned thread before posting and inform yourself about how you can best contribute.

-9) Arrival Support Berlin – Volunteers are desperately needed to help keep things running at various train stations in Berlin where literally, thousands of people are arriving everyday.
-People who can speak either Ukranian or Russian are in especially high demand.
+9) Arrival Support Berlin – Volunteers are needed to help keep things running at various train stations in Berlin.
+People who can speak either Ukrainian or Russian are really needed.
 They need help with all sorts of things, but please, do NOT just show up.
-Inform yourself first by browsing through the information here.
-After that you can register for a shift.
+Read the links on the Linktree page first and after that, you can register for a shift.

-11) Imagine Ukraine – Maybe you’re not in the position of hiring someone, but perhaps you have a good network in Berlin and can help people find work.
-You can also give them pointers about how to format a German cover letter or CV.
+10) Imagine Ukraine – Maybe you’re not in the position of hiring someone, but perhaps you have a good network in Berlin and can help people find work.
+You can also give them pointers about formatting a German cover letter or CV.
 Become a coach!

-12) Wir Sind Ukraine – Be a mentor and support person for Ukrainians arriving into Germany.
+11) Wir Sind Ukraine – Be a mentor and support person for Ukrainians arriving in Germany.
 Help them figure things out, like how to find a doctor, deal with bureaucracy, and more.